Welcome to our gallery featuring the Modern Addition Matilda Project by JUO.

 The sleekly modern kitchen centers on a lengthy island with stainless steel countertop.
 With a built-in sink, range, and dining space, the island shoulders most of the function, while sleek white cabinetry hides everything else in the room.

-The master bath is a feat of minimalist beauty, with large format tile flooring and a massive walk-in shower enclosed in glass.
+The primary bath is a feat of minimalist beauty, with large format tile flooring and a massive walk-in shower enclosed in glass.
 The white pedestal tub sits below a large window, with simple natural wood shelving at left.

 Here’s the roadside view of the home, showcasing the unassuming nature of the property.
 Only the traditional brick construction portion of the home is visible from here.